ananthan05/Portswigger_labs/SOL INJECTION/SQL injection UNION attack, finding a column containing text/README.md

 ```sql
 SELECT * FROM someTable WHERE category = '<CATEGORY>'
 ```
+Added "UNION NULL" to the request to determine the number of columns used in the query.

 ```sql
 SELECT * FROM someTable WHERE category = '<CATEGORY>' ' UNION SELECT NULL,NULL,NULL--